 The College of Chiropractic at Cleveland University, Kansas City offers an accelerated, flexible DC program that can be completed in as few as ten trimesters (three years and three months).
 They also offer a concurrent degree where students can work to obtain a bachelor’s in human biology and a DC degree.

-With a focus on holistic and natural healing, the DC degree at Cleveland University, Kansas City emphasizes the importance of spinal function and its relationship to good health and the nervous system.
+Focusing on holistic and natural healing, the DC degree at Cleveland University, Kansas City emphasizes the importance of spinal function and its relationship to good health and the nervous system.
 Classes include anatomy, nutrition, physiology, biology, and public health.

 Students also receive hands-on experience as early as the first trimester.